-Nine recognises that risk is an accepted part of doing business, enabling it to create long-term shareholder value.
+Nine recognises that risk is an accepted part of doing business, enabling the creation of long-term shareholder value.
 Nine is committed to the identification, monitoring and management of material risks, to protect and enhance shareholder interests.

 Responsibility for risk management is shared across the organisation: